sospidera/midi-modulator/README.md

 midi-modulator
 ==============

-Swaps major/minor tonality of a MIDI file given the original key.
+Fun little tool to swap major/minor tonality of a MIDI file given the original key.

 Runs from the terminal using the format: